What does the procedure involve?

 What happens after treatment?

 You should keep the compression pads, bandage, and stocking on continuously for 3-5 days.
-Further compression dressing or stocking will depend on disease condition.
+Further compression dressing or stocking will depend on the disease condition.

 You can be active as usual after the treatment and do not need to avoid anything in particular.